openmrv/MRV/Modules_2/coded.md

 **What to do if the accuracy of the results is low?**

 The process is meant to be iterative.
 We suggest starting with a small study area, then running the default parameters, then looking at the map results and time series examples, and trying a new set of parameters.
-Furthermore, if the results are used in a sampling framework for statistical estimation, it does not matter too much how accurate the map is.
-In this context, map errors are accommodate using an unbiased statistical estimator.
+Furthermore, if the results are used in a sampling framework for statistical estimation, the accuracy of the map does not matter too much.
+In this context, map errors are accommodated using an unbiased statistical estimator.

 #### 8.1 Debugging Guide